joshcarter/tensile_test/README.md

 All of my collected data is in the `data` subdirectory.
 Note than any measurements in Newtons needs to be converted to megapascals (divide by cross-sectional area) to get the actual strength.
 The XY cross-sectional area is 20mm^2 and Z cross-sectional area is 30mm^2.

-TBD: just put the data in this README.
+TODO: just put the data in this README.
+Surely that's what people actually care about.